-Denroku Mame: A Long Selling Peanut Snack in Japan
+Denroku Mame: A Classic Japanese Peanut Snack

-When Japanese people think of peanut snacks, I think many will bring “Denroku Mame (でん六豆)” to mind.
+When Japanese people think of wagashi peanut snacks, I think many will bring to mind Denroku Mame (でん六豆).

-In its name, “Mame (豆)” means bean in Japanese, while “Denroku (でん六)” is the name of a confectionery company whose head office is in the city of Yamagata, Japan.
+In its name, Mame (豆) means bean in Japanese, while Denroku (でん六) is the name of a confectionery company whose head office is in Yamagata City, Japan.

-Denroku Mame Peanuts
+Denroku Mame (でん六豆)

 Where to buy